quasar1357/rschwob_RNAseq/readme.txt

 === Bioinformatics: Analysis of RNA sequencing reads ===
 ========================================================

-This project is part of the course "RNA sequencing" (467713) of the University of Bern, taking place in Fall Semester 2022.
+This project is part of the course "RNA sequencing" (467713) of the University of Bern, taking place in Fall Semester 2022/2023.

-As part of group 1, I am analyzing the reads of the following cell lines:
+As part of subgroup 1 in the lncRNA group, I am analyzing the reads of the following cell lines:

 --- --- --- --- --- --- --- ---  --- ---